The 2nd Law

-The 2nd Law is the sixth studio album by English rock band Muse, first released on 28 September 2012 through Warner Bros.
+The 2nd Law is the sixth studio album by the English rock band Muse.
+It was first released on 28 September 2012 in Europe, 1 October 2012 in the United Kingdom, and on 2 October 2012 in North America through Warner Bros.
 Records and the band's own Helium-3 imprint.
-Recording of the album took place in studios between London and Los Angeles County, beginning in October 2011 and ending in August 2012.
-The 2nd Law was Muse's second album to be solely self-produced, following The Resistance (2009), and features a plethora of additional musicians that performed brass, strings, and choir vocals.
+Recording took place in studios between London and Los Angeles County, beginning in October 2011 and ending in August 2012.
+The 2nd Law was Muse's second album to be solely self-produced, following The Resistance (2009).
+It features additional musicians that performed brass, strings, and choir vocals.

 The 2nd Law is a concept album about a deteriorating planet that its inhabitants can no longer live on.
-Major lyrical themes of the album include societal collapse, totalitarianism, and the second law of thermodynamics, which the album's title references.
-Musically, the band chose to experiment significantly and create a sound that was distinct from their past records.
-The album's sound incorporates art rock, progressive rock, and electronic music with Muse's traditional alternative rock style.
-Acts such as Queen, David Bowie, and Skrillex also served as key influences on the album.
-The album's cover art features a map of the human brain's pathways, which was taken from the Human Connectome Project.
+Major lyrical themes include societal collapse, totalitarianism, and the second law of thermodynamics, which the title references.
+Musically, the band chose to experiment significantly and create a sound that was distinct from their previous records.
+The album incorporates art rock, progressive rock, and electronic music with Muse's traditional alternative rock style.
+Acts such as Queen, David Bowie, and Skrillex were also key influences.
+The cover art features a map of the human brain's pathways, which was taken from the Human Connectome Project.